node-red/node-red.github.io/docs/user-guide/handling-errors.md

 slug: handling-errors
 ---

+Whilst it is easy to create flows that do the right thing when everything works, it is also important to think about what could go wrong.

+For example, if the flow interacts with an external database or API, what happens if it stops responding to requests?
+Or what if the MQTT nodes lose their connection to a broker?

+Error handling in any application is essential to ensure these sorts of events are handled properly.
+What it means to handle the error will depend on the requirements of the application.
+You may want to try an action that failed, or trigger a separate alert, or maybe the error is an entirely expected event that is just another part of the application logic.

 Node-RED provides two ways for a node to report an error.
 It can either just write a message to the log or it can notify the runtime of the error and cause